abhinay-kushwaha/abhinay-kushwaha/README.md

 ## Experience

+- 💼 **MERN Stack Developer at OzoneSoft Solutions**
+  - Building and maintaining web applications using MongoDB, Express.js, React.js, and Node.js
+  - Collaborating with a team to design and implement new features
+  - Ensuring high performance and responsiveness of applications

 - 💼 **Internship at Shanti InfoSoft LLP**
   - Worked as a MERN Stack Developer
   - Developed full-stack web applications using MongoDB, Express.js, React.js, and Node.js